 Data is really important for mission-driven organizations…how they gain trust and transparency shows the impact that they’re having.
 Data is becoming increasingly important for everything from the media to decision-makers and policy-makers.
 Data platforms for them to better manage their business intelligence are critical.

-A 2019 study conducted by Data Crunch found that despite the fact that 90% of nonprofits gather data, only 5% actually use it.
+A study by Data Crunch found that despite the fact that 90% of nonprofits gather data, only 5% use it.
 Only 40% of nonprofit professionals said they use data “very often” in their decision-making process.
 According to HubSpot’s “The State of Data in the Nonprofit Sector,” the top five factors preventing nonprofits from using their data are:

 - Not enough time to focus on data